The Role of US State Antitrust Enforcement

 Another high profile non-cartel conduct case brought by a state attorney general is California’s case against Sutter Health (Sutter Health Litigation).
 Interestingly, this case followed two private class actions: one brought in the California state court and one brought in the federal court.
 In the Sutter Health Litigation, the California Attorney General alleged that Sutter Health ‘unreasonably restrained trade through a variety of anticompetitive [contractual] terms’ that fall into three buckets: all-or-nothing terms, which require health plans that offer services at a Sutter Health hospital or related health care provider to also offer the services at every other Sutter Health hospital or related health care provider; anti-incentive terms, which forbid or penalise health plans that use tiered networks or other incentives to incentivise enrollees for choosing a cheaper competing hospital or provider over a more expensive one; and price-secrecy terms, which prohibit health plans from disclosing the prices that Sutter Health negotiated for services offered through the health plan.

 Based on these contractual terms, the California State Attorney alleged three violations of California’s antitrust statute, the Cartwright Act.
 The first cause of action was for price tampering, the second for tying and the third for conspiracy to monopolise.
 The court denied Sutter Health’s motion for summary judgment, and subsequently held that, with one potential exception, the state’s claims would be adjudicated under the rule of reason.
-While the details have yet to be made public, Sutter Health recently settled, on the eve of trial, the actions brought by the California State Attorney General and private plaintiffs.
+On the eve of trial, Sutter Health settled the actions brought by the California State Attorney General and private plaintiffs, agreeing to pay $575 million to resolve the class damages claims and agreeing to ‘comprehensive injunctive relief that will enjoin . . .
+Sutter’s alleged restrictions on the ability of health plans to steer patients away from higher cost providers’.

 Traditionally, it has been the federal government that has taken the lead on challenging mergers through litigation.
 But recently, the states have shown that they are willing to independently challenge high-profile mergers even where federal enforcers have opted not to so.